yuijim/django-html5forms/README.md

 License
 -------

-django-thumbnails is distributed under New BSD License.
+django-html5forms is distributed under New BSD License.